REDMED-X/OperatorsKit/KIT/AddTaskScheduler/README.md

-# TaskScheduler
+# AddTaskScheduler
-This tool can be used to create or delete a scheduled task on the current system or a remote host.
+This tool can be used to create a scheduled task on the current system or a remote host.
 It supports multiple trigger options.

 >As a rule of thumb, setting a scheduled task for any user but yourself, requires elevated privileges.
 Furthermore, the tool returns error codes if the operation fails.
 The most common error codes are: 80070005 (not enough privileges), 80041318/80041319 (most likely you made a typo in one of the input fields), and 80070002 (scheduled task doesn't exist).

 ## Basic parameters
-* `create`: Indicate that you want to create a new scheduled task.
-* `delete`: Indicate that you want to delete an existing scheduled task.
 * `taskName`: The name of the scheduled task.
 * `hostName`: Specify `""` for the current system or the FQDN of the remote host: `DB01.example.local`.
 * `programPath`: Path to the program that you want to run like: `C:\Windows\System32\cmd.exe`.